______ Physical exam – Completed page 2 of Medical Form

 Health insurance is required of all full-time students attending Cazenovia College.
 An online waiver form must be completed before July 31, or January 29 for January entrants.

 A basic Student Plan is offered through the College and students will receive enrollment information by May 20.
-The cost is $1,365 for the 2013-14 year for August entrants.
-The fees are pro-rated for January entrants; the cost is $927 for coverage from January 2 - August 17, 2014.
+The cost is $1,342 for the 2014-15 year for August entrants.
+The fees are pro-rated for January entrants for coverage from January 2 - August 17, 2015.
 Brochures are available from the Health Office or on the company's website at www.gallagherkoster.com.

 1. Will my own insurance cover me at college?
 Probably, but there may be restrictions.
 You should call the insurance company directly.
 Many companies require proof of enrollment as a full-time student.
 A letter is available from the Registrar once classes begin.
 Kinney Drugs is adjacent to campus and Rite Aid is 3/4 of a mile away.